 How do septic systems work?

-A septic tank system uses natural processes to treat and dispose of the waste water generated in your home or business.
-It typically consists of a septic tank and a drainfield, or soil absorption field.
-The septic tank provides the first step in treatment.
+A septic tank system uses natural processes to treat and dispose of the wastewater generated in your home or business.
+The system typically consists of a septic tank and a drain field, or soil absorption field.
+Your septic tank provides the first step in treatment.
 As wastewater flows into the tank, the heavier solids settle to the bottom to form a sludge layer, and the lighter solids, greases, and oils float to the top to form a scum layer.
-The liquid wastewater from the tank flows into gravel-filled trenches in a typical drainfield where it is distributed via perforated pipes and then treated by the natural soil system.
-The diagram below shows the components of a typical system.
+The liquid wastewater from the tank flows into gravel-filled trenches in a typical drain field where it is distributed via perforated pipes and then treated by the natural soil system.

 How often do I need to have my tank pumped?